oravus/vpr-workshop/index.md

 1. Can I attend remotely? <br>
   Yes, we will provide zoom details close to the day of workshop.
+2. For the prizes, do we need to attend in person to be eligible? <br>
+  All presenters (remote or in-person) would be eligible for awards and prizes.

 ## Organizers

 <p float="left">